Covid 19 coronavirus: Help Taupō and Tūrangi recover from lockdown - Go Local!

 • Go Local!
 Tauranga supports local businesses by wearing their brands

-While the Taupō district is heavily reliant on tourism, Marketview figures for the year to March 2020 showed 60 per cent of the total revenue through core retail sectors in the district came from local spending.
+The Taupō district is heavily reliant on tourism, but Marketview figures for the year to March showed 60 per cent of the total revenue through core retail sectors in the district came from local spending.

-In addition, some $150 million was spent by locals outside the Taupō district.
-Spending that money in the Taupō district instead will help retain jobs, keep shops open, businesses operating, and families financially afloat.
+In addition, locals spent about $150 million outside the Taupō district.
+Spending that money in the Taupō district instead will help retain jobs, keep shops open, businesses operating and families financially afloat.

 That local support, Taupō district mayor David Trewavas emphasises, has never been more important.